frankdulko/ChatDemo/README.md

 MOBILE APP DEVELOPMENT
 FINAL PROJECT (WORK IN PROGRESS)

-User's check into nearby locations and are provided a timeline unique to that location.
+Users check into nearby locations and are provided a timeline unique to that location.
 Users can make a post to that location's timeline and upvote/downvote posts on the timeline.